Kei18/time-independent-planning/readme.md

   When you add a new MAPF plan, please place it in the `mapf_plan/` directory.

 ## Author
-[Keisuke Okumura](https://kei18.github.io) is a Ph.D. candidate at Tokyo Institute of Technology, working on multiple moving agents.
+[Keisuke Okumura](https://kei18.github.io) is a Ph.D. student at the Tokyo Institute of Technology, interested in controlling multiple moving agents.

 ## Reference
 1. Ma, H., Kumar, T. K., & Koenig, S. (2016).